 Exception to the general rule: Displaying a weapon as part of a warning to avoid injury could be reasonable, self-defense.

-The circumstances make the difference.
-Be aware, however, that showing a weapon can lead to a “brandishing” assault charge.
+The circumstances make all the difference.
+Be aware, however, that showing a weapon as a threat can lead to a “brandishing” assault charge.

 To reduce this risk, try to be sure the criminal does have a weapon; verbalize the presence of a weapon; and if possible be sure police later are able to locate it.
 (Point it out.)